 Lockheed Martin Grant

-Lockheed Martin has invested in Tech Trek big time with a $90,000 grant to AAUW. $40,000 is for national AAUW to expand camps and $50,000 is for 4 existing camps that are near Lockheed Martin sites.
-This means that the Stanford Camp Marie Curie and Camp Grace Hopper will each receive $12,500.
-This is an unrestricted grant.
+Lockheed Martin invested in Tech Trek with a $90,000 grant to AAUW in 2015. $40,000 helped the Association expand Tech Trek into a national program with 20 camps in 9 states. $50,000 added enrichment to four existing camps located near Lockheed Martin sites.
+The two camps held on campus at Stanford University—Camp Marie Curie and Camp Grace Hopper—each received $12,500.
+This was an unrestricted grant.
 Read the official press release for details.